Goosebumps (comics)

-From 2006–2019, several comic book adaptations have been printed, based on the Goosebumps books by R. L. Stine.
+From 2006 to 2019, several comic book adaptations have been printed, based on the Goosebumps books by R. L. Stine.
 The first was Creepy Creatures, a graphic novel compilation book in the Goosebumps Graphix line.
 This series began when Stine starting receiving letters from fans asking him to write more Goosebumps books.
-The comics have been adaptations from original books and new stories from various artists.
-IDW publishing would produce goosebumps comics that are more original stories but contain characters from the books.
+The comics have been adaptations from 10 original books and new stories from various artists.
+IDW Publishing would produce Goosebumps comics that were more original stories but contain characters from the books.